digitallawyer/openlegaldictionary/_definitions/lapidicina.md

 ---
 title: Lapidicina
 permalink: "/definitions/lapidicina.html"
-body: Lat ln the civU law.
+body: Lat in the civU law.
 A stone-quarry/ Dig.
 7, L 9, 2
 published_at: '2018-07-07'
 layout: post
 ---